 ), although the Working Group could not agree on its final report.

-In June 2019, the Guidelines for the Long-term Sustainability of Outer Space Activities of the Committee on the Peaceful Uses of Outer Space were adopted.
+In June 2019, the Guidelines for the Long-term Sustainability of Outer Space Activities of the Committee on the Peaceful Uses of Outer Space were adopted ( A/74/20, para 163 and Annex II) .
 The Guidelines provide guidance on the policy and regulatory framework for space activities; safety of space operations; international cooperation, capacity-building and awareness; and scientific and technical research and development.

-Also at its sixty-second session in 2019, the Committee decided to establish a new working group on the topic under the Scientific and Technical Subcommittee.
-More information may be found in
+At its sixty-second session in 2019, the Committee likewise decided to establish a new working group on the topic under the Scientific and Technical Subcommittee (

 See below for recent documents relating to the long-term sustainability of outer space activities.
 For more documents, search the Documents Database.